maym86/face_pro_lapse/README.md

 Yep, made something for selfies.
 Shoot me.

-Face (Pro) Lapse is a python script to detect faces in images and align them based on the largest face position.
+Face Lapse Pro is a python script to detect faces in images and align them based on the largest face position.
 It then creates a video of the images.
 Useful for making a video from holiday pictures.

 http://youtu.be/1eyJukKPo3g